Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Introduction

 Unsupervised methods have shown promising results in driving scenes, \eg, KITTI~\cite{Geiger2013IJRR} and Cityscapes~\cite{Cordts2016Cityscapes}.
 However, as reported in~\cite{Zhou_2019_ICCV}, they usually fail in generic scenarios such as the indoor scenes in NYUv2 dataset~\cite{silberman2012indoor}.
-For example, GeoNet~\cite{yin2018geonet}, which achieves state-of-the-art performance in KITTI, is unable to obtain reasonable results in NYUv2.
-To this end, \cite{Zhou_2019_ICCV} proposes to use optical flow as the supervision signal to train the depth CNN, and very recent \cite{zhao2020towards} uses optical flow for estimating ego-motion to replace the Pose CNN.
+For example, GeoNet~\cite{yin2018geonet}, one of the state-of-the-art methods in KITTI, is unable to obtain reasonable results in NYUv2.
+To this end, \cite{Zhou_2019_ICCV} proposes to use optical flow as the supervision signal to train the depth CNN, and \cite{zhao2020towards} also uses flow with epipolar geometry to estimate ego-motion to replace the Pose CNN.
 However, the reported depth accuracy \cite{zhao2020towards} is still limited, \ie, 0.189 in terms of \emph{AbsRel}---see also qualitative results in \figref{fig:show}.

 Our work investigates the fundamental reasons behind poor results of unsupervised depth learning in indoor scenes.
 In addition to the usual challenges such as non-Lambertian surfaces and low-texture scenes, we identify the camera motion profile in the training videos as a critical factor that affects the training process.
 To develop this insight, we conduct an in-depth analysis of the effects of camera pose to current unsupervised depth learning framework.
-Our analysis shows that (i) fundamentally the camera rotation behaves as noise to training, while the translation contributes effective gradients; (ii) the rotation component dominates the translation component in indoor videos captured using handheld cameras, while the opposite is true in autonomous driving scenarios.
+Our analysis shows that (i) fundamentally the camera rotation behaves as noise to training, while the translation contributes effective gradients; (ii) the rotation component dominates the motions in indoor videos captured using handheld cameras, while the opposite is true in autonomous driving scenarios.